Monday, January 9, 2012

 Introduction

-This blog chronicles Peacebuilding Solutions' journey to not only produce a better refugee camp design and logistical management approach, but to implement it in the field.
-Our ultimate goal is to improve and even save the lives of the worlds poorest and most vulnerable people; refugees and internally displaced persons.
+This blog follows Peacebuilding Solutions' attempt to produce a better refugee camp design and management approach.
+Our goal is to expose the next generation of leaders to this pressing global issue and hopefully make a positive impact on the lives of the world's poorest and most vulnerable people; refugees and internally displaced persons.

 The Problem

-Currently there are millions of people living in refugee camps around the globe, each of which contains anywhere from 1,000 to 100,000 people.
+Currently there are millions of people living in refugee camps around the globe, each of which contains anywhere from a few hundred to many thousands of people, or more.
 These camps are meant to provide a measure of protection, shelter, and sustenance to individuals who have been forced to flee their homes in the wake of civil unrest, political persecution, or natural disasters.
 Unfortunately, a significant number of refugee camps are constructed rapidly with little regard for social aspects, provision of services, utilization of local materials, quality control, post-construction oversight, or the camp’s potential permanence.

 The average amount of time that people must reside in these camps is 8 years, and some are as old as half a century.
 However most camps are little more than tents that degrade within a year.
 Further, multitudes of contractors and aid organizations often arrive on the scene, rapidly construct parts of a camp, and evacuate as soon as construction has been completed.
 Consequently, there are significant logistical overlaps and gaps, inadequate continued oversight, and a lack of sustainable accommodation for the refugees’ dynamic needs.
 As a result, refugees often suffer from exposure, illness, assaults, and death.
 Those who beat the odds still lose years of life in missed opportunities to be educated or to learn skills and trades.
 Essentially stagnating in these camps, refugees return home with little to no ability to compete in the local economy.